Skip to main content

 A. Levillain , R.A.
 Rolfe, Y. Huang, J.C.
 Iatridis and N.C.
 Nowlan , SHORT-TERM FOETAL IMMOBILITY TEMPORALLY AND PROGRESSIVELY AFFECTS CHICK SPINAL CURVATURE AND ANATOMY AND RIB DEVELOPMENT, eCELLS and MATERIALS, 37, 2019, p23 - 31, Journal Article, PUBLISHED TARA - Full Text DOI

-Vertebral ligaments from development to adolescence Tendon morphogenesis: can we learn from the embryo and apply for regeneration Role of mechanical stimulation during musculoskeletal development?
+Spinal ligaments from development to adolescence.
+Understanding the role of spinal ligaments in the Pathogenesis of Adolescent idiopathic scoliosis.
+Mechanical regulation of spinal ligaments.
+Tendon morphogenesis: can we learn from the embryo and apply for regeneration.
+Role of mechanical stimulation during musculoskeletal development?
 How do tissues derive their distinct identities?
 Can knowledge obtained from the embryo be applied to in vitro differentiation regimes to engineer tissue, and be applied to help improve knowledge of congenital abnormalities for medial application?
 Geometric morphometrics of vertebral shape: is biomechanical input required for correct spinal curvature?
 Plasticity of the developing musculoskeletal system: implications for orthopaedic health